 Barbara Natalie Nagel focuses on the relation between rhetoric and affect.
-Her research and teaching interests include the fields of theology, law, psychoanalysis, gender and sexuality, with a historical focus on the Baroque, literature around 1800, and realism.
+Her research and teaching interests include the fields of gender and sexuality, theology, psychoanalysis, law with a historical focus on the Baroque, literature around 1800, and realism.

 Barbara joined the faculty of the Princeton German Department in 2014; she was previously a wissenschaftliche Mitarbeiterin in the German Department at Ludwig Maximilian University of Munich.